ConvincibleMedia/ConvincibleMedia/source/index.md

   description: Managing the General Election 2017 campaign in Cambridge for the Green
     Party of England and Wales.
   link: '87043'
-- title: Creating an experience with a lasting impression
+- tagline: Creating an experience with a lasting impression
   image:
     url: https://www.datocms-assets.com/3013/1505566466-img_1045.JPG
     alt: